 Photo by Lawrence Jackson

 Azza Cohen (she/her) is an independent documentary director, producer, cinematographer, videographer, and editor from Highland Park, Illinois.
-She proudly served as the Official Videographer & Director of Video for historic Vice President of the United States Kamala Harris from 2022 - 2025.
-In February 2025, Azza co-founded Cohen Borschow Media with her wife Kathleen to reframe the way womxn and queer folx are portrayed in visual media.
-Their clients include Stanford University, Melinda French Gates’ Pivotal Ventures, Emily’s List, PERSIST, and Justice Connection.
+She proudly served as the Official Videographer & Director of Video for Vice President of the United States Kamala Harris from 2022 - 2025.
+In February 2025, Azza co-founded Cohen Borschow Media with her wife, social justice lawyer, activist, producer, and editor Kathleen Borschow.
+Their clients include Stanford University, Vital Voices, Justice Connection, and more.

 Azza has directed and shot over 10 short documentaries uplifting compelling issues and courageous individuals, from Rwandan refugees adapting to life in New Jersey, to activists fighting human trafficking in Varanasi, India, to communities along the Ireland-Northern Ireland border in the wake of Brexit, to her own struggles with chronic migraine.